A car parked in a safe neighborhood, a factor that helps lower car insurance premiums.

 Ever wonder how your car insurance premium is calculated?
 It can feel like a mystery, but it’s actually a pretty straightforward process based on risk.
 Insurance companies look at a handful of key factors to predict how likely you are to file a claim.
 Understanding these factors is the first step toward finding ways to lower your bill.
 From your driving habits to the car you own, several pieces of your personal profile come together to create your unique rate.
 Let’s break down the most important ones.

-How Your Driving Record Affects Your Rate
+How Your Driving History Shapes Your Rate

 This one might seem obvious, but it’s the biggest piece of the puzzle.
 Your driving history is a direct reflection of the risk you present on the road.
 A clean record, free of accidents, tickets, and claims, shows insurers that you’re a safe and responsible driver.
 Because of this, they’ll reward you with lower premiums.
 The Insurance Information Institute confirms that one of the best ways to keep your insurance costs low is to have a good driving record.
 Even a single speeding ticket can cause your rate to creep up, so staying safe behind the wheel is your best strategy for long-term savings.